husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

-# Datasheet for dataset "Psycholinguistic Marker Dataset for Conspiracy Theory Detection"
+# Datasheet for dataset "PsyCoMark - Psycholinguistic Conspiracy Marker Dataset"

 Questions from the [Datasheets for Datasets](https://arxiv.org/abs/1803.09010) paper, v7.